Making a video essay has become an increasingly popular way of presenting ideas and concepts in the age of the internet and YouTube.

 When creating a video essay, you can incorporate video, images, text, music, and/or narration to make it dynamic and successful.

-When you consider it, many music videos are actually video essays.
+When you consider it, many music videos are video essays.

 Since making videos for YouTube and other video sites has grown so popular, many professors are now assigning video essays instead of regular essays to their students.
 So the question is, how do you write a video essay script?

-Unscripted videos cost time, effort, and are unpleasant to watch.
-The first thing you should do before making a video writes a script, even if it’s only a few lines long.
+Unscripted videos cost time, and effort, and are unpleasant to watch.
+The first thing you should do before making a video is write a script, even if it’s only a few lines long.
 Don’t be intimidated by the prospect of writing a script.
 All you need is a starting point.

 A video script is important for anyone who wants to film a video with more confidence and clarity.
 They all contain comparable forms of information, such as who is speaking, what is said, where, and other important details.